Do I Qualify?

 - All members of your household are 8 years of age or older.
 Due to insurance-related policies, DHDR is generally not able to adopt adult Dobermans to families with children under the age of 8.
 Families with children of any age, including those under 8, may apply to adopt a puppy under the age of six months.
 (Learn about the Puppy Waiting List here).

-- If applicable, you can present a letter on letterhead stationery from your landlord or Home Owners’ Association (HOA) allowing you to keep a Doberman Pinscher at your residence.
+- If you rent or have community restrictions, you can present a letter on letterhead stationery from your landlord or Home Owners’ Association (HOA) allowing you to keep a Doberman Pinscher at your residence.

 - You can afford to care for your Doberman independently.
 (Expect to spend at least $1k per year on food, medical care, supplies, grooming, treats, toys, bedding, etc, not counting emergency care.)